OREL-group/GSoC/Open Source Sustainibility using LLMs/README.md

 This will create an empty calculator_project directory where the main `OREL-group/GSoC` repository was cloned.

-### Certainly!
-Here's how you can rewrite Step 3 in the `README.md` to instruct users to download the files from the GitHub repository and place them correctly.

 ### Step 3: Download and Extract `calculator_project`

 1. **Download `calculator_project` files from the GitHub repository:**